Topkapi Palace

 How to buy skip the line ticket for Topkapi Palace to not to wait in the lines

-Topkapı Palace is located in the Sultanahmet district, within the historic old town area (historical peninsula) of Istanbul.
-Istanbul spans two continents, and Sultanahmet is situated on the European side.
+Topkapı Palace is located in Istanbul’s Sultanahmet district, within the historic old town area, also known as the Historical Peninsula.
+Istanbul is a city that spans two continents, and Sultanahmet lies on the European side.

 opening closing times and days for Topkapi Palace